 Goodwill represents the excess of purchase price over the fair value of net assets acquired by the Company.
-Goodwill at March 31, 2021 and December 31, 2020 was \$3.5 million.
-All of the Company's goodwill is attributable to its ADMA BioManufacturing business segment and is related to a 2017 acquisition transaction.
+Goodwill at September 30, 2021 and December 31, 2020 was \$3.5 million.
+All of the Company's goodwill is attributable to its ADMA BioManufacturing business segment and is related to the 2017 Biotest Transaction.

 Goodwill is not amortized but is assessed for impairment on an annual basis or more frequently if impairment indicators exist.
 The Company has the option to perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying amount, including goodwill and other intangible assets.
 If the Company concludes that this is the case, then it must perform a goodwill impairment test by comparing the fair value of the reporting unit to its carrying value.
 An impairment charge is recorded to the extent the reporting unit's carrying value exceeds its fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
 The Company performs its annual goodwill impairment test as of October 1 of each year.
-The Company's annual goodwill impairment test as of October 1, 2020 did not result in a goodwill impairment charge, and the Company did not record any impairment charges related to goodwill for the three months ended March 31, 2021 and 2020.
+The Company's annual goodwill impairment test as of October 1, 2021 did not result in a goodwill impairment charge, and the Company did not record any impairment charges related to goodwill for the three and nine months ended September 30, 2021 and 2020.

-Impairment of long-lived assets
+Impairment of Long-Lived Assets

 The Company assesses the recoverability of its long-lived assets, which include property and equipment and finite-lived intangible assets, whenever significant events or changes in circumstances indicate impairment may have occurred.
 If indicators of impairment exist, projected future undiscounted cash flows associated with the asset are compared to its carrying amount to determine whether the asset's carrying value is recoverable.
 Any resulting impairment is recorded as a reduction in the carrying value of the related asset in excess of fair value and a charge to operating results.
-For the three months ended March 31, 2021 and 2020, the Company determined that there was no impairment of its long-lived assets.
+For the three and nine months ended September 30, 2021 and 2020, the Company determined that there was no impairment of its long-lived assets.

-Revenue recognition
+Revenue Recognition

-Revenues for the three months ended March 31, 2021 and 2020 are comprised of (i) revenues from the sale of the Company's immunoglobulin products, BIVIGAM, ASCENIV and Nabi-HB, (ii) product revenues from the sale of human plasma collected through the Company's Plasma Collection Centers business segment, (iii) contract manufacturing and laboratory services revenue, (iv) revenues from the sale of intermediate by-products; and (v) license and other revenues primarily attributable to the out-licensing of ASCENIV to Biotest in 2012 to market and sell this product in Europe and selected countries in North Africa and the Middle East.
+Revenues for the three and nine months ended September 30, 2021 and 2020 are comprised of (i) revenues from the sale of the Company's immunoglobulin products, BIVIGAM, ASCENIV and Nabi-HB, (ii) product revenues from the sale of human plasma collected through the Company's Plasma Collection Centers business segment, (iii) contract manufacturing and laboratory services revenue, (iv) revenues from the sale of intermediate by-products; and (v) license and other revenues primarily attributable to the out-licensing of ASCENIV to Biotest in 2012 to market and sell this product in Europe and selected countries in North Africa and the Middle East.
 Biotest has provided the Company with certain services and financial payments in accordance with the related Biotest license agreement and is obligated to pay the Company certain amounts in the future if certain milestones are achieved.
 Deferred revenue is amortized into income over the term of the Biotest license, representing a period of approximately 22 years.